WordPress/WordPress-Documentation-Style-Guide/docs/3-language-grammar/pronouns.md

 Use gender-neutral pronouns while particularly avoiding binary pronouns such as *he, him, she, her, or renditions like s/he, he/she, or (s)he*.
 Instead, use *they* as a gender-neutral pronoun.

-For more guidelines about writing using gender-neutral pronouns, refer [Inclusivity](/docs/2-document-guidelines/5-inclusivity.md#writing-about-genders).
+For more guidelines about writing using gender-neutral pronouns, refer [Inclusivity - Writing about genders](inclusivity).

 ## Relative pronouns